 Record your ATV's identification numbers and key number in the spaces provided.
 Remove the spare key and store it in a safe place.
-Your key can be duplicated only by mating a Polaris key blank with one of your existing keys.
-If both keys are lost, the ignition switch must be replaced.
+An ignition key can be duplicated only by ordering a Polaris key blank (using your key number) and mating it with one of your existing keys.
+The ignition switch must be replaced if all keys are lost.